-Methods of producing soybean seed from the 'G03-1187RR' soybean plants are provided.
-In some examples such methods include crossing 'G03-1187RR' with itself or a second soybean plant and harvesting a resulting soybean seed.
-In some examples, the second soybean plant has a desirable trait, which is introduced into plants and seeds resulting from such a cross.
-For example, the second plant can be transgenic, wherein the transgene confers the desirable trait.
+Methods of producing soybean seed from the 'G06-3182RR' soybean plants are provided.
+In some examples such methods include crossing 'G06-3182RR' with itself or a second soybean plant and harvesting a resulting soybean seed.
+In some examples, the second soybean plant has one or more desirable traits, which is/are introduced into plants and seeds resulting from such a cross.
+For example, the second plant can be transgenic, wherein the transgene confers the desirable trait(s).
 Seeds produced by such methods, including F1 hybrid seeds, as well as soybean plants or parts thereof produced by growing such a seed, are provided.
-In some examples, the method of crossing includes planting seeds of the new soybean variety 'G03-1187RR', cultivating soybean plants resulting from the seeds until the plants bear flowers, allowing fertilization of the flowers of the plants; and harvesting seeds produced from the plants.
+In some examples, the method of crossing includes planting seeds of the new soybean variety 'G06-3182RR', cultivating soybean plants resulting from the seeds until the plants bear flowers, allowing fertilization of the flowers of the plants; and harvesting seeds produced from the plants.

-Methods are provided for producing a plant of soybean variety 'G03-1187RR' that has one or more added desired traits, as well as plants and seeds generated from such methods.
-In one example, such a method provides a soybean plant having a single locus conversion of the new soybean variety 'G03-1187RR', wherein the soybean plant includes or expresses the physiological and morphological characteristics of the new soybean variety 'G03-1187RR' (such as those shown in Tables 2-10).
+Methods are provided for producing a plant of soybean variety 'G06-3182RR' that has one or more added desired traits, as well as plants and seeds generated from such methods.
+In one example, such a method provides a soybean plant having a single locus conversion of the new soybean variety 'G06-3182RR', wherein the soybean plant includes or expresses the physiological and morphological characteristics of the new soybean variety 'G06-3182RR' (such as those shown in Tables 2-10).
 In some embodiments, the single locus conversion can include a dominant or recessive allele.
-Such methods can include introducing a transgene that confers one or more desired traits into a plant of the new soybean variety 'G03-1187RR'.
+Such methods can include introducing a transgene that confers one or more desired traits into a plant of the new soybean variety 'G06-3182RR'.
 Exemplary desired traits include herbicide tolerance, resistance to an insect, resistance to a bacterial disease, resistance to a viral disease, resistance to a fungal disease, resistance to a nematode, resistance to a pest, male sterility, site-specific recombination; abiotic stress tolerance (such as tolerance to drought, heat, cold, low or high soil pH level, and/or salt); modified phosphorus characteristics, modified antioxidant characteristics, modified essential seed amino acid characteristics, modified fatty acid metabolism, modified carbohydrate metabolism, modified soybean fiber characteristics or other improved nutritional qualities.